alliance-genome/agr_curation/README.md

    This environment receives new deployments for every full release created on Github.

 All deployments are fully automated through Github actions, for which the configuration files can be found in the [`.github/workflows/` directory](.github/workflows/).
-Deployments to alpha happen automatically as code gets pushed to main (after merging a PR), but for deployments to beta and production, a small number of steps needs to be taken in order to create a release and trigger deployment.
+Deployments to the alpha environment happen automatically as code gets pushed to the alpha branch (after merging a PR), but for deployments to beta and production, a small number of steps needs to be taken in order to create a release and trigger deployment.

 ### Release Creation
 To create a new (pre-)release and deploy to beta and/or production, do the following steps:

- 1. Ensure you're on the main branch and pull the latest code.
+ 1. Ensure you're on the alpha branch and pull the latest code.
     ```bash
-	git checkout main
+	git checkout alpha
 	git pull
 	```